mascaiTemplates/yaml_config_validator_template/README.md

 # YAML config validator

-### Aim - create reusable model to validate .yaml configfile and convert it to python object
+### Aim - create reusable module to validate .yaml configfile and convert it to python object

 # How to apply to your project
 1. Copy `src/base_model.py` to your project